theobald-software/theobald-software.github.io/content/_en/erpconnect/sap-connection/sap-connection-with-sso-and-snc.md

 </details>

-With the new property "QualityOfProtection"  you can set your desired security level.
+With the new property "QualityOfProtection"  you can set your wanted security level.
 For detail information go [here](http://help.sap.com/saphelp_nw70ehp1/helpdata/en/e6/56f466e99a11d1a5b00000e835363f/content.htm).